Skip to content

 8. Walkabout Mini Golf

 This ticks all the boxes – plenty of courses, extensive multiplayer support, different themes for each level and, above all, pinpoint physics that are arguably better than the real thing because there's none of the small snags you'd find on the surface of physical courses.
-Hard to fault!
 Plus, the game receives ongoing support from developers Mighty Coconut, with regular free and paid DLC courses added over time.

 Read more: Walkabout Mini Golf review